scorpiodiagrams/fdg/wiki/appendix_a.md

    x))
 ```

-The general form of an =if= expression is
+The general form of an #Code(if) expression is
 $$\begin{equation}
 \texttt{(if} \quad \textit{predicate} \quad \textit{consequent} \quad \textit{alternative} \texttt{)}
 \end{equation}$$
-If the /predicate/ is true the value of the =if= expression is the value of the /consequent/, otherwise it is the value of the /alternative/.
+If the /predicate/ is true the value of the #Code(if) expression is the value of the /consequent/, otherwise it is the value of the /alternative/.

 ### Recursive Procedures